CloudBurn Rules

 What triggers a finding

-• Cluster passes all eligibility checks (available, VPC-based, snapshots enabled, not HSM or Multi-AZ)
+• Cluster passes all eligibility checks (available, VPC-based, snapshot retention > 0, not HSM or Multi-AZ, pause/resume state available)

 • Cluster is missing a pause schedule, a resume schedule, or both